chenxing3/Waveman/README.md

 ## Parts

 This repo has two components: Python scripts and a small size of data to run the algorithm.
-In addition, the trained models of ResVggNet and VggNet provided.
+In addition, the trained models of BatNet and VggNet provided.

 ## Dependencies